citp/privacy-policy-historical/t/tr/tru/trustlogo.com.md

-> *The following text is extracted and transformed from the trustlogo.com privacy policy that was archived on 2017-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170630012958id_/http%3A//www.comodo.com/repository/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the trustlogo.com privacy policy that was archived on 2017-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171230171126id_/http%3A//www.comodo.com/repository/privacy-policy.php) for the most accurate reproduction.*

 # Policies and Practices of the Comodo Companies

-This privacy policy describes the policies and practices of the different Comodo companies, including Comodo CA Limited, Comodo Group, Inc., Comodo Security Solutions, Inc., and DNSbyComodo.com, LLC (collectively and individually referred to herein as "Comodo"), in collecting, using, and safeguarding the private information that may be obtained through use of each company's products, services and websites.
+This privacy policy describes the policies and practices of the different Comodo companies, including Comodo Group, Inc., Comodo Security Solutions, Inc., and DNS.COM, LLC (collectively and individually referred to herein as "Comodo"), in collecting, using, and safeguarding the private information that may be obtained through use of each company's products, services and websites.
 Questions about this privacy policy may be submitted by an email to [privacy@comodo.com](mailto:privacy@comodo.com).
 This privacy policy applies to each of the Comodo entities, but not to Comodo's partners or affiliates, which may have separate privacy policies.

 **Information Collection**